bunsenbrowser/bunsen/README.md

 ![bunsen logo](bunsen-logo.png)

-Bunsen is a front-end for dat.
-It is a Cordova app that renders an Angular 4 app.
-It creates Android APK's.
+Bunsen is a front-end for [dat](https://datproject.org/) using Apache Cordova to render an Angular 4 app that performs dat functions for sharing and consuming network resources.
+This project current creates Android APK's, but could support IOS someday.
 This repo also contains bunsen-server, which you may install on your Android device to listen for incoming dat uri's.

+## What is dat?

+You could say that dat is a distributed data sharing tool that uses p2p peers like bittorrent, except it's live, so you can update the content easily.
+Kudos to aldebrn and mafintosh for that description.

 ## Development